TrueNAS

-TrueNAS is a family of enterprise network-attached storage (NAS) products developed by iXsystems Inc., dba TrueNAS.
+TrueNAS is a family of network-attached storage (NAS) products developed by iXsystems Inc. (doing business as TrueNAS as of 2025).
 The products consist of TrueNAS Enterprise and TrueNAS Community Edition.
 TrueNAS Enterprise is a family of storage appliances, with fully integrated software and hardware, that is sold as a commercial product with enterprise support.
-TrueNAS Community Edition can be installed for free on commodity x86-64 computers.
+TrueNAS Community Edition can be installed for free on commodity x86-64 computers, even low specification computers can easily be used, for example a Intel Pentium 4 64bits and 1GB of RAM can be used, this reduces e-waste.
 The operating systems include components released under a proprietary license, GPL and BSD licenses.

-Built around the OpenZFS file system, TrueNAS provides a number of built-in file and block storage services as well as an OS-level virtualized app store (Linux containers and FreeBSD jails respectively) and virtual machine hypervisor to host additional services.
+Built around the OpenZFS file system, TrueNAS provides a number of built-in file and block-storage services, a Docker-based app store, containers and a virtual machine hypervisor to host additional services.